A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Eventually the sun rose bright and hot.
 Irena’s temper dried out along with her clothes, just as a new problem presented itself: A journey of a thousand miles, it turns out, is very, very boring.

-The only other option was conversing with a mute.
+The world crawled along at such a mind-numbing pace that even dowdy mules pulling the occasional carrum seemed to zoom past like undercover racing stallions.
+Irena savored the rare, awkward rush of meeting other wretches on the road too poor to afford more than a sturdy pair of sandals, yet that still left hour after empty hour with no alternative but conversing with an antisocial mute.
 Irena gushed on and on about her grand plans, detailing every step she’d worked out so far and deliberating every possibility she could think of ad nauseum, as if Corvinus hadn’t heard it all a hundred times already.

 She rambled on to distract her mind and obscure her fears.
 After thoroughly exhausting the immediate present, Irena forecasted further and further into the future, painting a rainbow-hued paradise for their happily-ever-after.
 New markets for his business: a pharmaceutical empire.
 There was too much competition in Roma anyway.
 Here he could be rich – rich enough to rule a whole city!